Skip to Content

 2. Cascade Mountain

-Cascade Mountain is a great place to enjoy a thrill ride out on the snow in Portage, Wisconsin.
-Tubes are provided, and there’s no experience needed to slide.
-There aren’t any age or height requirements to worry about here.
 You can purchase admission per time slot, but it’s also more expensive here during peak hours, which are generally on the weekends.
 They even offer a season pass at a discounted rate if you expect to tube it up often.

 Cascade Mountain is only open during the winter season.
 That means that it’s closed for part of the year and ready again for tubing from November 1st to March 20th.
 Note that this is an earlier close than some other slopes.
 They also have their own snow machine, so don’t worry if the fall has been a little light before you go.
-Little ones can link tubes to an older rider and the magic carpet rides always mean less work and more fun for all.
+Little ones can link tubes to an older rider, and the magic carpet rides always mean less work and more fun for all.

 • Address: W10441 Cascade Mountain Rd, Portage